Introduction & Overview

 Caregiver Liability for a Child's Injury

-A claim of negligent supervision can be made when a child is injured due to the carelessness or inattention of a caregiver.
+A negligent supervision claim is possible when a child is injured due to the carelessness or inattention of a caregiver.

 -